 OpenSIPs offers enterprise-class SIP server solutions and a very fast one at that.
 OpenSIPs has listed benchmarks and performance tests to support its claim.

 OpenSIPs often record webinars and make in-depth manuals for configuration similar to Asterisk.

 A web interface makes it easy to collect data and shows on-the-fly configurations.

 Kamailio is an open-source project with 15 years of constructive development.
 The original company left the project, but it continues to expand.
-Both the SIP server and Kamailio project continue to be built on.
+Both the SIP server and Kamailio project continue to be built.

-It features UDP asynchronous TCP and SCTP, TLS to ensure secure communication.
+It features UDP asynchronous TCP and, SCTP, TLS to ensure secure communication.
 VoIP data consisting of voice video and text, and even WebRTC support is also present.
-Kamailio also supports instant messaging, least-cost routing, load balancing, routing failover.
+Kamailio also supports instant messaging, least-cost routing, load balancing, and routing failover.

-With authentication and authorization for enhanced security, as well as a high level of encryption Kamailio offers the strongest level of security on this list.
-It makes it a good recommendation for any staff or business that needs to keep everything as locked down and protected as possible.
-As a result of all that, Kamailio may be a bit more challenging to adopt.
+With authentication and authorization for enhanced security and a high level of encryption, Kamailio offers the strongest level of security on this list.
+It makes it a good recommendation for any staff or business that needs to keep everything locked down and protected.
+As a result, Kamailio may be a bit more challenging to adopt.

 The 3CX Phone System is the last open-source PBX based on the SIP standard.
 This solution allows extensions to make calls on the PSTN or standard services.